Effects of Increased Dietary Sodium

 Only a small amount of an added condiment can significantly increase your sodium intake.
 Soy sauce, ketchup, ranch dressing, BBQ sauce, mayonnaise, honey mustard, tartar sauce and horseradish are just a few of the highest sodium condiments.
 Try using tzatziki, hummus and mustard, condiments lowest in sodium, when wanting added flavor.

 One of the basic ingredients in cheese is salt.
 Large amounts of salt helps to keep cheese fresh and free of bacteria.
 Halloumi, imported blue, feta, string cheese, and edam have significantly higher amounts of sodium than other cheeses.

 Like cheese, large amounts of salt is used in canned foods to help with food preservation.
 Whole foods considered healthy can negatively impact the body when canned.
 Soups and meats are some of the highest sodium containing canned foods.

 Daily recommended sodium intake in a healthy individual should be less than 2,300mg, with the average frozen meal having as much as 900mg.
 Frozen meals marketed as healthy diet choices contain significantly large amounts of sodium as well.

 Checking food labels for the amount of sodium can greatly affect your body’s health and wellness.
 There is no time like the present to obtain optimal health and weight loss success.
 The benefits of being sodium-mindful will no doubt have a lasting positive effect.

 At IRevive Health & Wellness our licensed medical providers specialize in achieving weight loss results.
 We understand the significance of individualized education and its impact on long term success.
 IRevive Health & Wellness is open 7 days a week, walk-ins always welcome.
-Come speak with one of our medical providers today to begin your weight loss journey.
+Stop by today and speak with one of our medical providers about how to begin your weight loss journey.